Curriculum Master Business Informatics

 Learning Outcomes:

-The students can independently prepare written work and proceed scientifically and systematically.
+The alumni can independently prepare written work and proceed scientifically and systematically.
 In addition to analysing and presenting problems, they are able to recognise goals, formulate hypotheses and critically question them.
 They develop the Master's thesis oriented towards the specialisation in terms of content.
-The students can argue and justify their approach scientifically.
+The alumni can argue and justify their approach scientifically.

 Superior module: